juankipedia/machine-learning-lab/README.md

-# machine-learning-lab
+# Machine Learning Project:

-machine learning project designed to give a general approach of machine learning
+Machine Learning Project designed to give a general approach of Machine Learning.